 Method of preparing the rice flour for Idiyappam

 Soak raw rice in water for 2 hours, drain the water completely.
-Spread it in a cloth for 10 minutes.
+Spread it on a cloth for 15-20 minutes.

-Grease the inside of the idiyappam maker with oil and fill it with the prepared dough and press it in a circular motion on idly plate in the form of long strings.
+Grease the inside of an idiyappam maker with oil and fill it with the prepared dough and press it in a circular motion on idly plate in the form of long strings.

 Steam it for 10-15 minutes.
-I used my idly pot for steaming.
+I used my idli pot for steaming.

 The basic idiyappam is ready.
 It can be served as such with vegetable stew, sweetened coconut milk, coconut chutney, Kurma or any gravy of your choice.

-You could also make other variations with the idiyappam/sevai like lemon sevai , coconut sevai, puli sevai etc which I will be blogging later.
+You can also make other variations with the idiyappam/sevai like lemon sevai , coconut sevai, puli sevai etc which I will be posting soon.

-Meet you all again with another interesting post, till then it is bye from Padhu of Padhuskitchen.
+Meet you all again with more interesting recipes, until then it is bye from Padhu of Padhuskitchen.